|

 recognized as one of the most successful eco-tourism stories in the world.

-The listing of birds that can be seen at this center is too long for this
+can be seen at this center is too long for this article but has been identified

-article but has been identified in the vicinity of 159.
-Some of these birds
+in the vicinity of 159.
+Some of these birds include; Purple Honeycreeper,

-include; Purple Honeycreeper, Green Honeycreeper, Crested Oropendola, Silver-beaked
+Green Honeycreeper, Crested Oropendola, Silver-beaked Tanager, White-necked

-Tanager, White-necked Jacobin hummingbirds, Bananaquit, Red-legged Honeycreeper,
+Jacobin hummingbirds, Bananaquit, Red-legged Honeycreeper, White-chested

-It is reached by a single lane road that winds through verdant countryside
+is reached by a single lane road that winds through verdant countryside

 dotted by small villages and isolated houses.
 There are numerous trails